emilioforrer/haml_coffee_assets/README.md

 Using haml_coffee_assets on Heroku with Ruby on Rails 3.1 requires you to set

-    config.assets.initialize_on_precompile = false
+    config.assets.initialize_on_precompile = true

 in your `config/environments/production.rb`.
-Read more about the potential issues at the [Asset Pipeline Guide](http://guides.rubyonrails.org/asset_pipeline.html#precompiling-assets).
+Read more about the it at the [Asset Pipeline Guide](http://guides.rubyonrails.org/asset_pipeline.html#precompiling-assets).

 ## Acknowledgement